sntruong12/travis-scott-tetris/README.md

 ## Challenges

 1. The first challenge I faced for this was to figure out what tools are out there that can help create the game.
 I researched a few tutorials and found out about the HMTL canvas tag.
 This can be used to create a board and all of our tetrominoes.

+2. Another challenge I faced was how to map the board.